 1. The Jersey Giant

-Let’s start out big.
-The Jersey Giant is, by far, the largest chicken breed in the world.
+Let's start out big.
+As we said, the Jersey Giant is, by far, the largest chicken breed in the world.
 Fortunately for us all, this bird qualifies as a gentle giant.
-In fact, you’d have a hard time finding a gentler, more friendly chicken breed.
+In fact, you'd have a hard time finding a gentler, more friendly chicken breed than the Jersey Giant..

 As their name suggests, the Jersey Giant was created in New Jersey by John and Thomas Black.
 The reason it is so large is they had intended to breed them as an alternative to turkeys as meat birds.
-However, they did not last long in the poultry industry because of their slow growth rate.
+However, they did not last long in the poultry industry because the Jersey Giant, despite being so big, takes a long time to reach its full size.

 They barely eked out over the Brahma because they are so tall and heavy.
-The roosters, on average, stand about 2 feet fall and weigh around 15 pounds.
+The roosters, on average, stand about 24 inches tall, or 2 feet, and weigh around 15 pounds.
 The hens alone easily grow up to 10 pounds.

 The Brahma is an American bred bird that is a combination of many breeds imported from China, specifically Shanghai.
 They were the primary meat bird in the United states up until around 1930.

 As you can tell, they grow quite large and make great meat birds.
-While they are not nearly the productive layers that an Australorp may be, they still will give you around 3 or so eggs a week.
+While they are not as steady at egg production as the Australorp may be, they still will give you around 3 or so eggs a week.

 3. Maline